 On April 25, 2016, our Board of Directors authorized the repurchase of Class A Shares and/or LP Units so that going forward Evercore will be able to repurchase an aggregate of 7.5 million Class A Shares and/or LP Units for up to \$450.0 million.
-On October 23, 2017, our Board of Directors authorized the repurchase of additional Class A Shares and/or LP Units so that going forward Evercore will be able to repurchase an aggregate of the lesser of \$750.0 million worth of Class A Shares and/or LP Units and 8.5 million Class A Shares and/or LP Units.
+On October 23, 2017, our Board of Directors authorized the repurchase of additional Class A Shares and/or LP Units so that going forward Evercore will be able to repurchase an aggregate of the lesser of \$750.0 million worth of Class A Shares and/or LP Units.
 Under this share repurchase program, shares may be repurchased from time to time in open market transactions, in privately-negotiated transactions or otherwise.
 The timing and the actual amount of shares repurchased will depend on a variety of factors, including legal requirements, price, economic and market conditions and the objective to reduce the dilutive effect of equity awards granted as compensation to employees.
 This program may be suspended or discontinued at any time and does not have a specified expiration date.
 During 2017, we repurchased 2,788,830 Class A Shares and LP Units, at an average cost per share/unit of \$73.81, for \$205.8 million pursuant to our repurchase program.